imKokoT/simple-backup-tool/README.md

  - *human_sizes* - if true, byte sizes will print in "B", "KB", "MB", "GB", "TB"
  - *max_logs* - max session logs in logs folder

-# Advanced ignore settings
-Schema's *ignore* parameter will ignore global and always.
-But if you don't want to write vary large ignore patterns in schema, you can create *.sbtignore* file at some place in target directory. *.sbtignore* includes *.gitignore* syntax.

-Beside this, you can include *.gitignore* files too, BUT you should to enable this function by setting *include_gitignore* to **true** at the app config.